 Definition of SAFe suggests that SAFe is concerned with time-to-market, productivity, quality, and employee engagement.
 While this framework organizes the process, it leaves the structural and architectural analysis out of the scope.
 This approach is understandable - after all, even on an engineering team level, Agile always took care of the process.
 There were still other groups of specialists who took care of the product, technology, and infrastructure's structural decisions.
 Yes, we are speaking about Application and Solution Architects!

 When you look at Agile at Scale (e.g., SAFe), you will realize that the distinction has stayed the same.
 SAFe cares about the process, and thus, there is a need for structural analysis and decision-making.
 Instead of eliminating the need for EA, SAFe did the opposite - it emphasized the importance of such discipline on an enterprise level.
 SAFe did the same for each engineering team earlier, so this is not news to us.

 We want to clarify one more confusion while on this topic: some EA frameworks (e.g., TOGAF) might seem like suggesting a Waterfall-like process for architecture development (e.g., TOGAF's ADM).
 However, nothing stops you from practicing those processes in an agile or iterative fashion.
 After all, Agile and Waterfall methodologies do not differ by their steps but by how many times they repeat them.
 Agile is the same Waterfall SDLC but squeezed and repeated in each iteration.

 Therefore, there is a need for both the EA and SAFe; they deliver the best value when practiced together.

-Archipeg is an Enterprise and Solution Architecture SaaS.
+Archipeg is a Software for Enterprise Architecture and Solution Architecture.
 We believe that it can help EA and SA practitioners analyze and make decisions about an organization's structural side.
 Again, those EAs will partner and participate in Agile processes, which SAFe or similar large-scale process frameworks might govern.